Input/Output the definitive guide

 utf-8 encoding by default and the errors are handled via the Failure mechanism: these are exceptions you can handle using regular conditionals.
 In this case, we're letting all potential Failures get sunk after the call and so any Exceptions they contain will be thrown.

-If you wanted to add more content to the file we made in previous section, you could note the
+If you wanted to add more content to the file we created in the previous section, you could note the

 spurt documentation mentions

-:append argument.
+:append as one of its argument options.
 However, for finer control, let's get ourselves an IO::Handle to work with:

 my = 'my-file.txt'.IO.open: :a;.print: "I count: ";.print: "$_ " for ^10;.close;